 Answer: Tweet Splashes run during consecutive days.
 This means you can not pick and choose non-consecutive days for your Tweet Splash to run.
 Once your Tweet Splash starts, it will run until all the days in your Tweet Splash have been completed.

-After the initial tweets, your next tweet will go out 90 minutes after that and post in rotation between our two, main Twitter accounts and our Focus on Readers accounts.
-Then all subsequent tweets will post every 90 minutes until your Tweet Splash ends.
+After the initial tweets, your next tweet will go out every 60 minutes for a Tweet Splash Premium and every 90 minutes for a Tweet Splash Plus/Lite and post in rotation between our two, main Twitter accounts and our Focus on Readers accounts.

-We do have add-on services that will allow your book to be tweeted every 30 minutes or 60 minutes, instead of every 90 minutes.
+We do have add-on services that will allow your book tweet to be posted every 30 minutes for a Tweet Splash Premium and every 30 or 60 minutes for a Tweet Splash Plus/Lite.

 The best way to know for sure how many tweets we've posted on your behalf each day is to purchase a Tweet Stash, which is an itemized list of all the tweets and retweets that post during your Tweet Splash.
 See more here.